-Cystectomy is surgery to remove all or part of the bladder.
-The procedure may be “partial” in which only the part of the bladder with the cancer is removed, “simple” in which the entire bladder is removed, or “radical” in which the entire bladder plus other organs in the area that also have cancer are removed.
-With entire removal, a new way for urine to pass outside the body is created.
+- Radical - in which the entire bladder plus other organs in the area that also have cancer are removed.
+With a radical cystectomy surgeons create a new way for urine to pass outside the body.

-At Cooper University Hospital, our urological surgeons offer world class care and have extensive experience performing cystectomy.
+At MD Anderson Cancer Center at Cooper, our urological surgeons offer advanced, innovative care and have extensive experience performing cystectomy.

 Understanding the Procedure